Six ways to set yourself up for success in 2025

 2. Check your emergency fund

-It’s always a good idea to double-check that you have adequate funds set aside for a rainy day—but that’s especially true in times when the economy may be slowing.
-While economic growth unexpectedly surged this year, Morgan Stanley Research’s economics team sees growth slowing going forward.
+It’s always a good idea to double-check that you have adequate funds set aside for a rainy day—that’s especially true in times when the economy may be slowing from its once-robust pace.
+Economic growth has slowed this year, with gross domestic product (GDP) expanding at just 2.8% in the third quarter of 2024, down from 3% in the second and 4.4% in the third quarter of 2023.2

 3. Tackle your debt